brevzin/brevzin.github.io/_posts/2021-11-21-conditional-members.md

 If you browse through the spec for Ranges ([\[ranges\]](http://eel.is/c++draft/ranges)), there are several cases where we want to have a member variable that is present only under certain conditions.
 Ranges isn't that unique in this sense, there are plenty of situations where this sort of thing comes up.

-In the Standard, we write (I'm omitting some of the template parameters here for clarity):
+In the Standard, we write (I'm omitting some of the template parameters here for brevity and clarity):

 ```cpp
 template <input_range V>